dguest/atlas-dl/_episodes/02-credentials.md

 If you leave off `-f` the utility will prompt you to give a location for the file, but the default (`~/.ssh/id_rsa`) should be fine.
 The `-N` option means that we won't use a password, and the `-C` option specifies a "comment".
-The commnet is for your own records: using your email address is a good way to ensure that everyone knows who it belongs to.
+The comment is for your own records: using your email address is a good way to ensure that everyone knows who it belongs to.